mr-robot183/Parivartan/README.md

 # parivartan_world

 This project is to promote change in the world by engaging at the elementary level.
-Progress is given in the wiki.
+Progress screenshots are added in Assets/screenshots folder

 ## Getting Started